 Avoid Getting Weighed Down While Shopping In Tokyo With A Useful Luggage Storage Solution

 Like the long-nosed, aerodynamic bullet trains speeding in and out of Tokyo every day, station lockers might be different from what you're used to seeing stateside in cities like New York or Chicago.
-Tokyo's self-service lockers come in several sizes, ranging from 400 yen (about $2.60) for small lockers to 1,000 yen (about $6.51) for extra-large ones.
+As a security measure, New York's two busiest train hubs, Penn Station and Grand Central Terminal, removed all their lockers back in the mid-1980s.
+Tokyo did something similar with its public trash cans, which is why tourists visiting Japan might have trouble finding this common object.
+Tokyo's self-service lockers range from 400 yen ($2.60) for small to 1,000 yen ($6.50) for extra-large.
+They're not the only option you have in the city for lightening your luggage load, either.

 Tips for using Tokyo's train station luggage lockers